grid reference TL 852 649

 CAMRA West Suffolk & Borders branch.

-An unusual semi-circular, brick-built Victorian building (previously called the Ipswich arms).
-The building was refurbished in 2010 prior to re-opening in July 2011 as an ale focused traditional pub with a new micro brewery located in yard behind, that is now trading as the Brewshed Brewery, which supplies three other local pubs also owned by same people.
+The pub is an unusual semi-circular, brick-built Victorian building (previously called the Ipswich Arms).
+The building was refurbished in 2010 prior to re-opening in July 2011 as an ale focused traditional pub.
+A new micro brewery that was located in the yard behind pub (trading as the Brewshed Brewery) relocated to Ingham in 2016 and now supplies three other local pubs also owned by the same company.

-Seven beer engines provide an ever-changing selection of well-kept Real Ales.
+Seven beer engines provide an ever-changing selection of well-kept and interesting Real Ales.

 Beer served through handpulls